Sharon Gates Rees, ’53

 We have a day to give thanks, and we have two days to get deals.
 Now let's have a day dedicated to giving back.

 We as a society for many years only think of Black Friday or Cyber Monday after Thanksgiving, but now we can kick off the holiday season of giving back right away.
-That's the purpose of Giving Tuesday -- the Tuesday after Thanksgiving.
-This year it falls on December 2, 2014.
+That's the purpose of Giving Tuesday — the Tuesday after Thanksgiving.

 Whether or not you've given to Albion in the past, already given this fiscal year, or just haven't had a chance to make your gift yet, why not give $5 more this year in support of Giving Tuesday?
 You can be a part of the national cause for giving back by making a gift to Albion College.